BS in Biomedical Laboratory & Clinical Sciences

 - GMS BT 405 Biochemistry

-- GMS BT 210 Technical Writing for Clinical Research
+- GMS BT 210 Medical Writing in Clinical Research

 - GMS BT 240 Current Good Manufacturing Practices and Quality Assurance

-- GMS BT 290 Disease & Public Health
+- GMS BT 290 Disease and Public Health

 - GMS BT 330 Medical Devices